-This lively Mediterranean port city on the edge of the Costa del Sol is fast becoming one of Spain's top cultural, historic and gastronomic destinations.
+This lively Mediterranean port city on the Costa del Sol is one of Spain's top cultural, historic and gastronomic destinations.

 In recent years the city of Malaga has undergone a true renaissance.
 It’s now firmly on the Andalucian travel map and is holding its own against its more famous sisters Granada, Seville and Cordoba as a cultural destination in its own right.